corelight/zeek2es/Readme.md

   -d DATASTREAM, --datastream DATASTREAM
                         Instead of an index, use a data stream that will rollover at this many GB.
                         Recommended is 50 or less.  (default: 0 - disabled)
+  --compress            If a datastream is used, enable best compression.
   -o fieldname filename, --logkey fieldname filename
                         A field to log to a file.
 Example: uid uid.txt.
                         Will append to the file!
 Delete file before running if appending is undesired.